On the Mathematical Relationship Between Layer Normalization and Dynamic Activation Functions: Dynamic Inverse Square Root Unit (DyISRU)

 \section{Dynamic Inverse Square Root Unit (DyISRU)}

-The results of the previous section raise the question whether it is possible to find an element-wise transformation akin to DyT that emerges from the differential equation Eq.~(\ref{eq:theorem1}) without the approximation from Eq.~(\ref{eq:dyt_assumption}).
-Such a function could be a more accurate element-wise replacement for layer normalization.
-The question is answered by the following theorem. \begin{manualtheorem}{3}[General DyISRU] The differential equation
+The results of the previous section raise the question whether it is possible to find an element-wise transformation akin to DyT that avoids both the detour through derivative space and neglecting off-diagonal elements of the Jacobian, Eq.~(\ref{eq:dyt_decoupling_1}).
+Such a function could be a more direct and accurate element-wise replacement for RMSNorm.
+To answer this question, we first rearrange the RMSNorm transformation, Eq.~(\ref{eq:rmsnorm}), and then decouple the components as before, see Fig.~\ref{fig:tikz}. \begin{manualtheorem}{3}[RMSNorm Rearrangement] Let $x \in \mathbb{R}^C$ and